-Hardwood Creek - 2009 Primary Sampling Data
+Hardwood Creek 'Above' - 2010 Primary Sampling Data

-Our 2009 SHEP field sampling results produced a Family Biotic Index (FBI) score of 6.6 for the Hardwood Creek site.
-This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
-This represents a slight decrease in stream health from the 2008 SHEP score of 6.3.
+Our 2010 SHEP field sampling results produced a Family Biotic Index (FBI) score of 6.0 for the Hardwood Creek 'Above' site.
+This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
+This represents a slight improvement in stream health from the 2008 SHEP score of 6.3.

-The dominant family in the aquatic community was Chironomidae (non-biting midge).
-Chironomidae has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
+The dominant family at this site was Hyalellidae, which has a tolerance value of 8 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+They are closely related to Gammaridae (note the pollution tolerance difference).
+The distinction between the two families is the flagellum found on the antennae of Gammaridae.
+They are important food sources for fish and invertebrate predators.
+They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter.
+(Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).

-The second dominant family was Hyaliellidae (scud).
-These two families, alone, account for 66% of the sample identified which shows a very uneven distribution of families.
+The second dominant family was Chironomidae (biting midge).
+These two families, alone, account for 59% of the sample identified which shows a very uneven distribution of families.

 Interpretation of the Hilsenhoff Biotic Index

-Sampling Sites 2007 2008 2009
+Sampling Site 2007 2008 2009 201

-Hardwood Creek 7.2 6.3 6.6
+Hardwood Creek Above 7.2 6.3 6.6 6.0